Indrazar/auth-sessions-example/README.md

 ### Installing OpenSSL using precompiled binaries

 The easiest way to do get OpenSSL working is to download [precompiled binaries](https://slproweb.com/products/Win32OpenSSL.html) and install them on your system.
 Compiling it yourself is left as an exercise for the reader.
 Currently it's recommended to install the newest (non-light) installation.
 Please be aware that this basically means you are trusting SLPROWEB with _all_ your cryptography built using that binary.
-[Chocolatey.org](https://community.chocolatey.org/packages/OpenSSL.Light) trusts it so maybe it's fine (check the "Software Site" link).
+[Chocolatey.org](https://community.chocolatey.org/packages/OpenSSL) [trusts it](https://github.com/chtof/chocolatey-packages/blob/master/automatic/openssl/tools/chocolateyinstall.ps1) so maybe it's fine (see the git repo ps1 file url).

 Once a precompiled binary is installed you must update your user or system environment variable to the installed directory.
 As an example: